 During summer, we hiked in the southern part of the park from Naava up to Noitatunturi (Witch Hill!) and back.
 This round trip is about 13 km and climbs up to the 540 meters fell.
 This trail is also well marked and has fireplaces and shelter on the way.
-In addition, the top of Noitatunturi that has great view to the bogs, mires and fells.
+In addition, the top of Noitatunturi that a has a great view to the bogs, mires, and fells.
 Our second favorite part was between Isokuru and Karhunjuomalampi shelters, walking next to the water and climbing up and down near steep rocks.
 It is at least a 4-5 hours long trip, but you can easily make it to a full day excursion with longer breaks at the shelters.

 Let us show you some more pictures in case you are not yet convinced to visit such an amazing place 🙂